czzapple/sitekit/README.md

 &nbsp;

-We also provide an example to demonstrates the use of Site Sdk for Android.
+We also provide an sample to demonstrate the use of Site SDK for Android.

-This demo uses the Gradle build system.
+This sample uses the Gradle build system.

 First download the demo by cloning this repository or downloading an archived snapshot.

-In Android Studio, use the "Open an existing Android Studio project", and select the directory of site-sample.
+In Android Studio, use the "Open an existing Android Studio project", and select the directory of "site-sample".

 You can use the "gradlew build" command to build the project directly.

 Support
 -------
-If you have any questions or suggetions during use, please feel to ask questions or communicate here: https://github.com/huaweimaps/sitekit/issues
+If you have any questions or suggetions during use, welcome suggestions or communicate here: https://github.com/huaweimaps/sitekit/issues

 License
 -------
-Apache License version 2.0;
+Apache License version 2.0

 You can get a licensed copy at: https://github.com/huaweimaps/sitekit/blob/master/LICENSE